 These are housing developments or apartment buildings run by cooperatives or corporations.
 The government provides subsidies to the organizations running the facilities to rent out some units to low-income tenants.
 The rent cannot be higher than market rents, but must be either 30% of the tenant’s adjusted income, or meet the lowest rent that would cover the property’s basic expenses—whichever is higher.
 You may also be able to get a utility allowance with Section 236 housing.

-This program operates in rural areas and smaller cities and towns.
+The Rural Rental Housing Association operates in rural areas and smaller cities and towns.
 Some are open to everyone with a low income, although others are reserved only for elderly tenants.
 They may also be referred to as Section 515 housing.
 These housing facilities can be run by nonprofits, local municipalities, cooperatives, or private companies.

 Elder Options of Texas